narnolddd/FETA3/README.md

 values of alpha lead to oldest nodes being most attractive, vice versa for negative values.
 * `DegreePower` [Krapivsky, Redner, Leyvraz](https://arxiv.org/abs/cond-mat/0005139) - nonlinear preferential attachment to node degree.
 Parameter `Power` specifying the degree power.
+* `TriangleClosure` - aims to close triangles by nodes picking at random from the neighbourhood of the last chosen node.
+* `TriangleClosureDegree` - same as previous, but weighted towards higher degree nodes in this neighbourhood
+* `TriangleClosureInverseDegree` - weighted towards lower degree nodes

 In addition, the modelling framework allows for flexibility in two ways: